radhikabhargava/Radhika/content/page/publications.md

 2. “An Exploration Of ‘Big Two’ In Political and Corporate Leaders: A Lexical Approach” – accepted for oral presentation at International Congress of Cross-Cultural Psychology

 3. Exploring Twitter Sentiments of Members of Incumbent and Opposition Political Parties during COVID-19 Pandemic in India

+_**Mental Health and Machine Learning**_
+1. Predicting Client Turnout during COVID-19 using Demographic and Psychosocial Determinants: A Machine Learning Approach